bond-huang/AIX-Check-Script/README.md

-# aix_script
+# AIX System Check Script
-script for AIX system
+Check the operating system and automatically generate a report in html format.